NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor-ontap-services/README.md

 If you want more control over the installation then you can install it manually by following the steps below.
 Note that these instructions assume you have familiarity with how to create the various AWS service mentioned below.
 If you do not, I would recommend using the CloudFormation method of deploying the program.
-Afterwards, if you need to change things, make the required modifications then.
+Afterwards, if you need to change things, make the required modifications then using the instructions found below.

 #### Create an AWS Role
 This program doesn't need many permissions.
-It just needs to be able to read the FSxN file system credentials stored in a Secrets Manager secret, read and write objects in an s3 bucket, and be able to publish SNS messages.
+It just needs to be able to read the FSxN file system credentials stored in a Secrets Manager secret, read and write objects in an s3 bucket, be able to publish SNS messages, and optionally create CloudWatch log Streams and put events.
 Below is the specific list of permissions needed.
 The easiest way to give the Lambda function the permissions it needs is by creating a role with these permissions and assigning it to the Lambda function.

 | Permission                    | Reason     |